 The card provides capability to detect when a digital input line changes state.
 Detection can be for either for rising edge, falling edge or level detection.
 Level detection is when either rising or falling edge for a channel changes.
-In order to detect a change of state for a set of channels, the user will need to enable the selected channels with the help of the ccurPMFC_DIO_Set_COS_Channels_Enable() API.
-Additionally the ccurPMFC_DIO_Set_COS_Channels_Edge_Sense() and the ccurPMFC_DIO_Set_COS_Channels_Mode() APIs are to be used to select what type of detection is to be performed on the channel.
+In order to detect a change of state for a set of channels, the user will need to enable the selected channels with the help of the ccurPMFC\DIO\Set\COS\Channels\Enable() API.
+Additionally the ccurPMFC\DIO\Set\COS\Channels\Enable() APIs are to be used to select what type of detection is to be performed on the channel.

-The user will also need to create an interrupt handler with the help ccurPMFC Create UserDioCosInterruptHandler() API.
+The will also need to create interrupt handler with the help of the user an ccurPMFC Create UserDioCosInterruptHandler() API.
 This interrupt handler will be awoken every time a change of state interrupt has occurred for the selected channels.
 Useful information will be provided to enable the user to determine the cause of the interrupt.
 User needs to ensure that the duration of processing in the user interrupt handler should be kept to a minimal; otherwise, there is a possibility of missing a change of state detection while it is in the routine.

 Proper shielding and priority of both the application and driver needs to be conducted to ensure that no change of state is lost (overflow condition) or a user interrupt is missed.
 Redhawk provides the ability to shield and run applications at high priority.
-For example, to run the change-of-state test ccurpmfc_dio_intr that is supplied with this driver, you can follow similar steps for your system:
+For example, to run the change-of-state test ccurpmfc\dio\intr that is supplied with this driver, you can follow similar steps for your system: